Slavery in Brazil: Steps towards freedom

 Brazil achieved independence from Portugal in 1822.
-However, the complete collapse of colonial government took place from 1821–1824.
+However, the complete collapse of colonial government took place from 1821 to 1824.
 José Bonifácio de Andrade e Silva is credited as the "Father of Brazilian Independence".
 Around 1822, Representação to the Constituent Assembly was published arguing for an end to the slave trade and for the gradual emancipation of existing slaves.
 During this time an independent Brazil was working on a new penal code to replace the previous amalgamation of codes that assessed a commission of senators and deputies as "...as the collection of disconnected laws, dictated in remote times, without knowledge of true principles and influenced by superstition and gross prejudices...".
 The 1830 Criminal Code would eventually pass.
 This would be seen as a big advancement and would even serve as a template for some European countries like Spain and Portugal according to Agência Senado.
 However it was still not egalitarian since punishments given to slaves were limited to three outcomes as opposed to the wide variety for free people: death, galleys (forced public labor, with individuals chained to each other), and flogging.
 If a slave was given a lenient punishment such as imprisonment or a fine, the punishment would be converted automatically to flogging.
 Lashings were limited to 50 a day, if more than 50 was given, then it was split up throughout days.
 This is despite the Constitution of 1824 expressly dictating that in the national territory “flogging, torture, branding with a hot iron and all other cruel punishments” were abolished.

 Brazil's 1877–1878 Grande Seca (Great Drought) in the cotton-growing northeast led to major turmoil, starvation, poverty and internal migration.
 As wealthy plantation holders rushed to sell their slaves in the south, popular resistance and resentment grew, inspiring numerous emancipation societies.
 They succeeded in banning slavery altogether in the province of Ceará by 1884.